Ukraine talks in Paris yield ‘significant progress’ on security pledges

 - list 4 of 4Russia-Ukraine war: List of key events, day 1,412

+The size of the supporting forces was not made public, and many of the plan’s details remain unclear.

+Following a meeting of more than two dozen countries in Paris on Tuesday, Macron said officials agreed on ceasefire monitoring mechanisms under US leadership.
 The countries dubbed the “coalition of the willing” have explored for months how to deter any future Russian aggression should it agree to stop fighting Ukraine.

+Starmer said allies will participate in US-led monitoring and verification of any ceasefire, support the long-term provision of armaments for Ukraine’s defence, and work toward binding commitments to support Ukraine in the case of any future attack by Russia.

 US envoy Steve Witkoff said there was significant progress made on several critical issues facing Ukraine including security guarantees and a “prosperity plan”.
 Security protocols for Ukraine are “largely finished”, he added.